Affirmative Action Program (Construction)

 The applicant must file an Affirmative Action Program Verification application through the Ohio Business Gateway.
 Note that only complete applications will be reviewed.
 Additional information may be requested.
 Upon application approval, the company will receive its approval email, and the certificate is posted on Development’s website.

 Steps to Submit Application:

 - Log in using username and password (OH|ID).

-- Ensure "Equal Opportunity Division" is among available service areas.
+- Ensure "Minority Business Development Division" is among available service areas.

 - Ensure "Affirmative Action Program Verification" is among available transactions.

 - Ensure filing access (read, edit, submit) is available; work with your account's Gateway filing administrator.